Editor’s note: Updated July 2019.

 Once created, personas are an incredibly effective resource that will be consulted time and time again, and businesses that don’t establish their personas or ignore them do so at their own peril – Johnston noted that many of these organizations quite literally go out of business.

-What’s in a persona?
+What’s in a buyer persona template?

 - Name, age, location, interests and other personal, background information.